nodesphere/nodesphere/README.md

 # Nodesphere

+> Note: Nodesphere is currently pre-alpha, and things are likely to change.
+We don't recommend you use it in production yet.

 Nodesphere is an interchange format for node networks.
 It has three primary objectives:

 1. Create interoperability among graph visualization interfaces